0

 Metabolic Syndrome and Its Association with Fatty Liver

-Metabolic syndrome, a cluster of pre-diabetes, diabetes, high blood pressure, and cholesterol issues, has teamed up with fatty liver disease to create an even more complicated health issue.
-Think of fatty liver as the bad influence in this group.
+Metabolic syndrome, a cluster of pre-diabetes, diabetes, high blood pressure, and cholesterol issues, can be even more problematic when paired with fatty liver disease.

 Nutritional Support for Managing Fatty Liver Disease

-Choline's job is essential—it helps dissolve fat accumulations in the liver by revving up lipotropic functions.
-This nutrient doesn't work alone; it teams up with vitamin E, which swoops in like anti-inflammatory agents to reduce inflammation and prevent scar tissue formation.
+Choline helps dissolve fat accumulations in the liver by revving up lipotropic functions.
+This nutrient doesn't work alone; it teams up with vitamin E, which can prevent scar tissue from forming as quickly.

 Human liver illustration